 You might ask, now that the idea of RetroClip is manifest as a shipping app, where is the video of me winning at Fortnite?
 Well, the answer is that it's really hard to win at Fortnite.
 Download RetroClip and record your own victory if you think it's so easy. 😛 ↩

 The actual RPRVT memory use of RetroClip will be higher than 40MB, due to system frameworks and the allocation of various other scratch spaces that are mostly a function of your screen resolution, but it's not unreasonable to see an RPRVT of 110MB or so on retina macbook pro for RetroClip. ↩

 If you happen to work on the Window Server, I apologize for the gross oversimplification. ↩

-The alternatives to not H.264 encoding the incoming IOSurfaces include storing their contents uncompressed (30 seconds of uncompressed 2880x1800 24 bit color images at 60fps is about 27GB, so good luck with that), using some alternative compression scheme on the CPU or GPU (which is not going to come close to the hardware H264 encoder in terms of resource utilization), or using HEVC encoding (which is really promising, but only the very newest Macs can encode it in hardware, and support for sharing HEVC videos on the web is more limited at the moment than the ubiquitous MP4). ↩
+The alternatives to not H.264 encoding the incoming IOSurfaces include storing their contents uncompressed (30 seconds of uncompressed 2880x1800 24 bit color images at 60fps is about 27GB, so good luck with that), using some alternative compression scheme on the CPU or GPU (which is not going to come close to the hardware H264 encoder in terms of resource utilization), or using HEVC encoding (which is really promising, but only the very newest Macs can encode it in hardware, and support for sharing HEVC videos on the web is more limited at the moment). ↩

 I'm not serious. ↩